aadamsongit/aadamsongit/README.md

 ### ✨ I'm a mostly self-taught FullStack Developer. <br /><br />
 ✨ I'm currently a contributor for three open source projects:
--- Dance Chives, an application to support the breakdancing community -- Minesweeper 2025, a frontend game built with React -- BuiltinPublic, a SaaS application for the developer community, built with DevEx in mind
+-- Dance Chives, an application to support the breakdancing community<br />
+-- Minesweeper 2025, a frontend game built with React<br />
+-- BuiltinPublic, a SaaS application for the developer community, built with DevEx in mind<br />